Tarin2003/University-Research-Paper-Store/README.md

    View Research Paper: Admin can view any uploaded research papers.

-2. Teacher Module:
+# 2. Teacher Module

    Teachers must go through a Registration and Login process.

    Once logged in, a teacher can Add Research Papers and View Research Papers.

-3. Student Module:
+# 3. Student Module

    Students also need to go through Registration and Login.